-SA 12 and AOC 41, have been shown to present acceptable human health risks when current or probable future use of the sites is considered.
+SA 12 and AOC 41 have been shown to present acceptable human health risks when current or probable future use of the sites is considered.
 Preliminary evaluations indicate that fish and wildlife may be at risk from contaminants at these two sites.
-The extent of ecogical risk, if it exists, is not clear due to the preliminary nature of the risk evaluations.
+The extent of ecological risk, if it exists, is not clear due to the preliminary nature of the risk evaluations.
 It may be that contaminants posing potential ecological risk at SA 12 are not from the landfill, but rather from industrial discharges at upstream locations in the Nashua River.
 As part of a South Post-wide monitoring program, the Army will be evaluating potential impacts to fish and wildlife at New Cranberry Pond from contaminants at AOC 41.
-The Army believes that harm caused by removing or treating contaminated sediment in ecologically-sensitive areas would outweigh any benefits provided.
-As a non-CERCLA action, all visible man-made surface debris will be removed by Devens RFTA personnel.
+As a non-CERCLA action, all visible man-made surface debris will be removed.

-AOC 11.
-Army studies have shown that this site presents acceptable human health risks when current or probable future use of the sites is considered.
-Although exposure to surface soil and sediment at AOC 11 may present risk to fish and wildlife, the Army believes that harm caused by removing or treating contamination in this ecologically-sensitive area would outweigh benefits provided.
-For these reasons, removing surface debris to eliminate hazards from physical contact is appropriate.
+AOCs 9, 11, 40, and SA 13.
+Army studies have shown that AOC 11 presents acceptable human health risks when current or probable future use of the sites is considered.
+Although exposure to surface soil and sediment at AOC 11 may present risk to fish and wildlife, the Nashua River itself is likely a significant contributor to floodplain sediment contamination.
+The AOC 11 RI Report concluded that the incremental population-level risks to fish and wildlife associated with the landfill itself are probably insignificant.
+However, to prevent potential impacts to the Nashua River and surrounding wetland, the Army is proposing full debris removal.